spring-projects/spring-batch/README.md

 # Building from Source

-## Using the Command Line

 Clone the git repository using the URL on the Github home page:

     $ git clone git@github.com:spring-projects/spring-batch.git
     $ cd spring-batch

+To build Spring Batch, you need a JDK 22+.
 Maven is the build tool used for Spring Batch.
 You can build the project with the following command:

     $ ./mvnw package